-Catherine Deveny is a writer, comedian, author, social commentator and broadcaster well known for her work as a columnist with The Age newspaper, as a Melbourne International Comedy Festival favorite and as a ABC regular.
-Wedged between her busy speaking schedule and working on two books for Black Inc Books she currently writes regularly for the Guardian.
+Catherine Deveny is a writer, comedian, author, social commentator and speaker well known for her work as a columnist with The Age newspaper, as a Melbourne International Comedy Festival favorite and as a ABC regular.
+Wedged between her busy speaking schedule and working on two books for Black Inc Books she is currently a columnist for the Guardian.

 Deveny’s television work includes Network Seven’s Tonight Live with Steve Vizard, Full Frontal, ABC TV’s Good News Week, BackBerner and Q and A, Network 10’s Rove Live, The Wedge and skitHOUSE and The Project.
 She performs regularly on radio and television and was a popular fill in broadcaster on 774 ABC Melbourne.

 Deveny has written for the Logie Awards, the Aria Music Awards and co-wrote the 2005 AFI Awards with Russell Crow.
 She famously took on Roman Catholic Cardinal George Pell at the Sydney Opera House in the Festival of Dangerous Ideas.
 Deveny is widely considered one of the most gifted, versatile and prolific writers in Australia.
 Her voice ranges from polemic to compassionate, stand up to sermon, joke writer to speech writer and from cultural terrorist to cultural therapist.
 You'll find her everywhere from Sydney Opera House to Splendour In The Grass.
 She also runs regular writing masterclasses with "The Gunnas Writing Masterclass" kicking off January.
 Perfect Christmas gift for those frustrated writer's with New Year's resolutions.